zitrosolrac/datajoint-tutorial/beginner/building-first-pipeline/matlab/inserting-data.rst

 What's next?
 ------------
 Now that you have successfully entered some data into your first table, the data pipeline has some data to work with.
-In the next section, we will look at how to query and fetch data from your table!
+In the
-But before we do that, let's take a loot at how to save your work in the :doc:`next section <save-tables>`.
-This way, you can take a break and then later pick up this tutorial right where you left off without fear of losing your work!
+:doc:`next section <querying-data>`, we will look at how to query and fetch data from your table!